FiniteMonkeys/UpsideDownLEDs/README.md

 * A breakout board for the Pi's GPIO connector (similar to the [Sparkfun Pi Wedge](https://www.sparkfun.com/products/retired/13091), but not as nice)
 * A breadboard
 * 26 LEDs of assorted colors
-* 26 220&ohm; resistors
+* 2 220&ohm; resistors
 * A bunch of jumper wires

 Twenty-six letters in the English alphabet means twenty-six LEDs.
 Conveniently, the Raspberry Pi Model B+ has twenty-six GPIO pins.
-That should make for a relatively simple and straightforward circuit design.
+That made for a relatively simple and straightforward circuit design.

 (Multiplexing the GPIO pins to require fewer of them is left as an exercise for the reader, or possibly for version 2.)